ConYel/my_site_two/README.md

 A businessman cannot force you to buy his product; if he makes a mistake, he suffers the consequences; if he fails, he takes the loss.
 If bureaucrat makes a mistake, you suffer the consequences; if he fails, he passes the loss on to you.
 ― Ayn Rand

+An honest public servant can't become rich in politics.
+He can only attain greatness and satisfaction by service.
+― Harry S. Truman